kvermeul/tma-2023-revtr/case-study-2.md

 ```

 We see that Cogent (AS174) is less prevalent than before, likely because its (longer) route to São Paulo attracts less traffic.
 We observe, however, that
 Bharti Airtel (AS9498) remains prevalent even after the prepending.
 This may be because Bharti Airtel may be customers of other Tier-1 networks, which would choose routes from Bharti Airtel regardless of AS-path length.
 (Remember that BGP's first criterion for choosing routes is LocalPref, usually configured such that routes from customers are preferred over routes from peers, regardless of AS-path length.)
 Again, we can verify this is the case by inspecting some reverse traceroutes.
-Here are examples of two Tier-1 networks choosing routes to Bharti Airtel after we perform the prepend:
+Here are examples of two Tier-1 networks choosing routes to Bharti Airtel after we prepend the AS-path:

 ```text
 Reverse Traceroute from remote 195.66.225.104 to VP 184.164.250.1